 South:

 - Fushimi Inari Shrine: typical Japanese postcard.
-Shinto temple with thousand of orange toriis.
+Shinto shrine with thousand of orange toriis.

 - Tofukuji Temple: one of the main temples of Zen Buddhism in Kyoto.
 If you are lucky enough to visit it during autumn, you can enjoy incredible red and orange forests thanks to the Japanese maple trees (momiji).